emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Researchers should know their use case and store data appropriately.
 This involves answering the following questions:

- - Should the raw data be archived (see rule 3)?
+ - Should the raw data be archived (see Rule 3)?
- - Should the data used for analysis be prepared once, or re-generated from the raw data (and what difference does it make for storage and computing requirements)?
+ - Should the data used for analysis be prepared once, or re-generated from the raw data (and what difference does it make for storage, computing requirements, and reproducibility)?
  - Should the final data be released, and in what format?
  - How do you track the changes made to the data, and where are they logged?
  - Do you anticipate making manual corrections, and why?